 I'll give you a few minutes...

-But in the interests of avoiding writing an all-is-wonderful guide, here are some of the less than celebrated aspects of the city.
+But in the interests of avoiding writing an all-is-wonderful guide, here are some of the less than celebrated aspects of the region.

 And that's why when we get some snow it's absolute chaos, but fun!

 Like any bigger city, sometimes you just want to escape the hustle and bustle.
-Fortunately, Seattle is surrounded on all sides by easily accessible places to get away from it all, whether just for a few hours or for a few days.
+Fortunately, the region is surrounded on all sides by easily accessible places to get away from it all, whether just for a few hours or for a few days.

 Hiking, backpacking, and car camping.
 The Pacific Northwest is an outdoor enthusiast's paradise and Seattleites are truly spoiled for choice.
 Get a quick hiking introduction with the nearby Tiger Mountain and Mount Si trails but be prepared to share with other locals furiously Instagramming the whole hike.